 How to Plant Coral Bean

-When planting, add coarse sand or other amendment to make soil well draining for the top two to three inches (5 to 7.6 cm.).
+When planting, add coarse sand or other amendment to make soil well draining for the top 2 to 3 inches (5-8 cm.).
 This plant is particularly sensitive to water on the roots.
 If soil is clay, amend it before planting with coarse sand.

-When planting several coral bean plants, allow three to five feet (.91 to 1.5 m.) between them.
+When planting several coral bean plants, allow 3 to 5 feet (1-1.5 m.) between them.
 Dig a hole deep enough that the top of the plant’s soil is even with the ground.

 Water the plants thoroughly after planting.
 Water slowly so that it penetrates the root system and ensure that it drains off quickly.
 The plant should not sit in water for an extended period of time.
 Continue to water once a week during the first season.

 Coral bean care includes watering and fertilization with a balanced fertilizer (10-10-10).
-Add a two- to three-inch covering of mulch to retain moisture and protect the sensitive root system from cold.
+Add a 2 to 3 inch (5-8 cm.) covering of mulch to retain moisture and protect the sensitive root system from cold.

 Enjoy the beautiful springtime blooms and the hordes of hummingbirds which are commonly drawn to the plant.